Iggy Pop, The Godfather of Punk, is yet to draw the curtain on an illustrious career spanning almost fifty years.

-What better way to salute such an iconic performer on his unofficial 50th anniversary than to count down his top five albums, both as a solo artist and as the frontman of The Stooges?
+What better way to salute such an iconic performer than to count down his top five albums, both as a solo artist and as the frontman of The Stooges?

-Here are our top five Iggy picks, in no particular order.
+Here are our top five Iggy pop albums, in no particular order.

 Lust For Life (1977)

 Iggy’s 1977 release Lust For Life was the performer’s second studio album, second solo release and second collaboration with David Bowie, who was also credited as the producer for Pop’s first release The Idiot.

 Lust For Life is an album still on high rotation for many; the singles The Passenger, Lust For Life and Tonight are genre-defying, ageless pieces that have since been given new life in TV shows, movies and as covers by musicians looking to emulate Pop’s iconic sounds.
 Lust For Life is less experimental than its predecessor The Idiot, which attracted more of Bowie’s eclectic influence.

 The album achieved critical success upon its release and still manages to hold the title of the most commercially popular album of Pop’s long career.
 It’s the perfect introduction to Pop for could-be fans in the dark.

 The third studio release for The Stooges and the first under the moniker Iggy and The Stooges, 1973’s Raw Power has since gained a cult following as a harbinger of punk rock after it failed to receive the commercial success that the band had originally anticipated.